Ensembl/plant-scripts/phylogenomics/README.md

 # Plant phylogenomics scripts

-These scripts interrogate Ensembl Genomes Compara through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pangenome studies.
+These scripts interrogate Ensembl Plants through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pangenome studies.

 ## Documentation and examples